-SlickPie and Wave offer something that most accounting software does not—a feature-packed product for free that has the ability to handle all of the bookkeeping basics.
+SlickPie and Wave offer something that most small business accounting software does not—a feature-packed product for free that has the ability to handle all of the bookkeeping basics.
 Both of these options are great for freelancers, sole proprietors, and businesses with a few employees.
 Wave is more widely used, but SlickPie might be better if you invoice a lot of customers.

 When to Use Wave

 Wave is a free accounting software that is ideal for freelancers, sole proprietors, and small companies with a few employees.
 Wave allows you to handle all of the bookkeeping basics, such as invoice customers, track expenses, give other users access to your data, and run financial statements; however, it doesn’t have an accounts payable function.
 Still, it’s one of the most widely used free accounting software programs and has over 2,500 certified accounting advisors.